 Carry On Camping has no plot to speak of – it is simply a collection of familiar eccentrics going on a camping holiday.

-For the first half hour or so we follow these various misfits through their struggling and hilarious attempts to find the glorious ‘Paradise Holiday Camp’.
+For the first half-hour or so we follow these various misfits through their struggling and hilarious attempts to find the glorious ‘Paradise Holiday Camp’.

-The 17th outing is one of the liveliest Carry Ons, with the cast making light of the fact that they were shooting in freezing temperatures in fields that were so muddy they were sprayed green to give the impression of high summer.
+This outing is one of the liveliest Carry Ons, with the cast making light of the fact that they were shooting in freezing temperatures in fields that were so muddy they were sprayed green to give the impression of high summer.

-At the end, everybody’s happy, it’s been a whiz-bang cascade through a clutch of loosely linked sketches and comic devices, but the Carry Ons came out on top with a timelessly funny example of the team’s work and the biggest money-making film of the year.
+In the end, everybody’s happy, it’s been a whiz-bang cascade through a clutch of loosely linked sketches and comic devices, but the Carry Ons came out on top with a timelessly funny example of the team’s work and the biggest money-making film of the year.

 “No Barbara . . . tent up first, bunk up later”.